 The Alaska medical card lets you shop at medical cannabis dispensaries or grow your own.

 Colorado allows adult recreational use, so shopping there presents few problems for tourists.
-Non-resident adults over 21 can buy and carry no more than 0.25 ounces at a time with a government-issued I.D.
+Non-resident adults over 21 can buy and carry 1-ounce at a with a government-issued I.D.

 District of Columbia